fejes99/OrderManagementSystem/README.md

 ### 5. Order Composite Service

 - **Endpoints**:
-    - `GET /orders`: Retrieve all orders with shipping and inventory details
+    - `GET /order-composite`: Retrieve all orders with shipping and order details
-    - `GET /orders/{id}`: Retrieve an order along with shipping and inventory details
+    - `GET /order-composite/user/{userId}`: Retrieve all order for specific user
-    - `GET /orders/user/{userId}`: Retrieve all order for specific user
+    - `GET /order-composite/{id}`: Retrieve an order along with shipping and order details
-    - `POST /orders`: Create a new order
+    - `POST /order-composite`: Create a new order
 - **Database**: None (Acts as an orchestrator)

 ## Architecture Diagrams